Gaza journey of MV Rachel Corrie: Pre-raid sabotage rumors

 The IDF or the Mossad may have sabotaged three of the ships before the raid.
 According to the National Post, Israeli deputy defense minister Matan Vilnai hinted that Israel had exhausted covert means of stalling the vessels.
 He said: "Everything was considered.
 I don't want to elaborate beyond that, because the fact is there were not up to 10, or however many ships were [originally] planned."
 A senior IDF officer hinted to the Knesset Foreign Affairs and Defense Committee that someone had tampered with some of the vessels to halt them far from the Gaza or Israeli coast.
 According to UPI press coverage, the officer alluded to "grey operations" against the flotilla and said that no such action had been taken against the Mavi Marmara out of fear that the vessel might be stranded in the middle of the sea, endangering the people on board.
 Israel was accused of sabotaging activist ships in the past but no evidence has been found to back up these claims.

-Three ships – the Rachel Corrie, the Challenger I and the Challenger II – were damaged or malfunctioned.
-While the Challenger I continued, the Challenger II turned back halfway through the journey and Rachel Corrie docked for repairs in Malta.
+Three ships – Rachel Corrie, Challenger I and Challenger II – were damaged or malfunctioned.
+While Challenger I continued, Challenger II turned back halfway through the journey and Rachel Corrie docked for repairs in Malta.
 Greta Berlin of the Free Gaza Movement said someone may have tampered with electric wires.